 - Regulates the metabolism of nutrients such as protein, nucleic acids, fats and carbohydrates

-- Assists in energy production, DNA transcription and protein synthesis2
+- Assists in energy production, DNA transcription and protein synthesis4

 - Maintains the structural health of cell membranes throughout the body

-Healthy magnesium levels have been linked to lowered blood pressure, reduced incidence of type II diabetes, emergency migraine treatment, reduced symptoms of asthma, and improved memory.
+Why take magnesium?
+Healthy magnesium levels have been linked to lowered blood pressure, reduced incidence of type II diabetes, reduced heart disease, emergency migraine treatment, reduced symptoms of asthma, and improved memory.

 Magnesium is also a healthy part of bone and a necessary element in healthy calcium regulation.
 Increased magnesium has been linked to reduced bone loss in older adults.